StijnVerdenius/SNIP-it/README.md

 > `pip install -r requirements.txt`

-- If you mean to run the Imagenette dataset: download that from [its github repository](https://github.com/fastai/imagenette) and unpack in `/gitignored/data/`, then replace CIFAR10 with IMAGENETTE below to run.
+- If you mean to run the 'Imagenette' dataset: download that from [here](https://github.com/fastai/imagenette) and unpack in `/gitignored/data/`, then replace CIFAR10 with IMAGENETTE below to run.
 Additional datasets can be added in a similar way (Imagewoof, tiny-imagenet, etc.)

 ### Training Examples & Results